Genetics UI Health

 INSTRUCTIONAL FEATURES:

-Inpatient consultations on genetic and metabolic problems are first seen by the student and then evaluated by the attending and are used as teaching cases.
-Clinic is held every day of the week, and specialized clinics are held once a month.
+Inpatient consultations on genetic and metabolic problems are often first seen by the student and then evaluated by the attending and are used as teaching cases.
+Outpatient clinics are held almost every day of the week.
 The student will have a unique opportunity to be exposed to the work-up, counseling, and management of inborn errors of metabolism, birth defects, multiple congenital anomalies, and genetic predisposition based on a personal or a family history.
 The student will take part in genetic counseling sessions.
 A set of genetics problems will be used as a teaching tool along with a reading file that will be provided at the beginning of the rotation and will be discussed during the rotation.

 ASSESSMENT:

 Informal verbal feedback provided at the end of every week.
-Formal midterm and final feedback from Dr. Bhat.
+Formal midterm and final feedback from Dr. Barajas or one of the other attending physicians.
 Student evaluation based on faculty/student interaction and observation during clinical activities.

 Important information for domestic and Canadian medical students: Completed applications with all required documents must be received 4 weeks prior to the start of the elective.
 Please plan accordingly to allow your school the necessary processing time for gathering the required documents.
 To inquire about scheduling this elective, please contact Lupe Medina, Student Programs Coordinator at gmedina@uic.edu